Facilitation & training

 Case studies

-Facilitation for the MAIA team as they explored and defined their organisational infrastructure of care
+Supporting the MAIA team as they explored and defined their organisational infrastructure of care.
+Read more.

-Coaching for Local Trust staff and Big Local changemakers during the closure of both organisations
+Transition coaching for Local Trust staff and Big Local changemakers during the closure of both organisations.

-Training and coaching the senior leadership teams of major UK charities in collaboration, change, operating model transformation and systems change
+Training and coaching the senior leadership teams of major UK charities in collaboration and systems change.
+Read more.

 Defining what radically better organisational development in the UK nonprofit looks like, through the Patterns for Change consortium